carsdotcom/ignitionjs/README.md

             dir: '/js/modules',

-            // `modules.validation` is a predicate function which will is used to validate module names
+            // `modules.validation` is a predicate function which is used to validate module names

             validation: function (subject) { return ((typeof subject === 'string') && /^[A-Za-z\-]+\w*$/.test(subject)); },